 Office on Youth

 The Office on Youth is a division in the City Manager’s Office that provides direction on youth initiatives in Durham.
-The office works with youth, City and County staff, elected officials, and community partners to elevate youth voices and enhance services and programs for youth.
+The office works with youth, families, City and County staff and leadership, and community partners to elevate youth voices and enhance services and programs for youth.

 Through our various initiatives: